vlixplatform/VlixHttpServer/README.md

 <img align="left" width="64" height="64" src="https://cdn.vlix.me/vlixicon-128x128.png">

 <br />**Vlix Http Server** is a simple and high performance http server used to serve static file content.
-This means any directory on your PC can be turned into a web server to serve files such as 'html','png','jpeg','avi' and etc. Although very lightweight, Vlix Http Server is  a high performance server.
-Vlix:
+This means any directory on your PC can be turned into a web server to serve files such as 'html','png','jpeg','avi' and etc. Although very lightweight, Vlix Http Server is  a high performance server:

 - Works Multi threaded.